Managing beef cattle feedlots

 Introducing cattle to grain: open troughs (or bunks)

 Cattle must have grain introduced into their diet gradually.
 A gradual introduction allows the rumen microbes to adjust to a grain diet thereby minimising the incidence of grain poisoning and laminitis.
 The following feeding program is a satisfactory method of bringing cattle on to a high grain diet.
 Cattle should be continually observed during this period for sickness and other health problems.
+Information regarding diet formulations can be found here.

 |% IN DIET|